matrix-org/synapse/docs/postgres.md

 It is safe to at any time kill the port script and restart it.

+However, under no circumstances should the SQLite database be `VACUUM`ed between multiple runs of the script.
+Doing so can lead to an inconsistent copy of your database into Postgres.
+To avoid accidental error, the script will check that SQLite's `auto_vacuum` mechanism is disabled, but the script is not able to protect against a manual `VACUUM` operation performed either by the administrator or by any automated task that the administrator may have configured.

 Note that the database may take up significantly more (25% - 100% more) space on disk after porting to Postgres.